|

 This park is fairly large, covering 240 sq km., and

 is fine virgin evergreen forest, with numerous hills, streams, and a few outcrops of limestone cliffs in the east.
-The park provides a basic campground and toilets, but visitors should bring their own equipment.

 |